AI ERP for Construction: The Complete Guide for 2026

 Autonomous financial management

-The financial management core of an AI construction ERP includes:
+The financial management core of AI ERP for construction includes:

 Automated transaction coding.
 Every bank transaction, credit card charge, and vendor invoice is coded to the correct job, cost code, and general ledger account.
 The system learns your patterns and improves over time, with exceptions flagged for human review.

 AI-powered accounts payable.
 Invoices processed from receipt to payment approval with minimal human involvement.
-Document data extraction, PO matching, job coding, approval routing, and payment scheduling are handled by the AP agent.
+Document data extraction, PO matching, job coding, approval routing, and payment scheduling are handled by the Billing Agent.

 Intelligent accounts receivable.
 Pay applications generated based on project progress, retainage calculated and tracked, receivables monitored, and collection sequences triggered when payments become overdue.